"Supportive, Visionary, Accountable"

 We are a visionary team to support a visionary school.

-We have deliberately set out to create a governing body which can help support the development of 21st Century teaching and learning whilst ensuring a safe and responsive environment in which our children can thrive.
+We have deliberately set out to create a Local Governing Board which can help support the development of 21st Century teaching and learning whilst ensuring a safe and responsive environment in which our children can thrive.

-The Full Governing Board meets seven times within an academic year also a Finance Committee who meet once a term.
+The Local Governing Board meets seven times within an academic year also a Staffing and Resources Committee who meet once a term.

 Andrew Davies